OpenVPN/openvpn-build/windows-msi/README.rst

   the UAC prompt gets quite confusing.
 Therefore, we strongly encourage you to set a description in the MSI signature accurately describing the package content.

-- MSI packages do not support multiple signatures.
-Sign them only once using SHA-1 digest, since Windows Vista does not recognize SHA-256 signatures.

 .. _`WiX Toolset`: http://wixtoolset.org/